Sign In / Sign Out

 Advanced: 8 credits of SLC 494; "Advanced Mastery Armenian Language Overseas"

 Since the program is small, CLI customizes it to individual students.
-Excursion and activities schedules are set up each year in consultation with participants, but typically include:
+Excursion and activity schedules vary year to year, but typically include:

 Located in the heart of the Caucasus Mountains, with stunning views of Mount Ararat, Yerevan is the capital and largest city of the Republic of Armenia.
 A compact city with a population of roughly one million, Yerevan offers a wide variety of educational and cultural opportunities in a friendly and safe environment.
 One of the oldest cities of the world, Yerevan is dotted with ancient churches, monuments, and archeological sites.